realworldocaml/book/en/11-syntax-extensions.md

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Thus, an s-expression is a nested parenthetical lists whose atomic
 values are strings.
-Core has a lot of s-expression related
-functionality, such as functions for parsing and printing
-s-expressions.
+Using the `Sexp` module, you can easily parse and
+print s-expressions:

 ~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let sexp = Sexp.of_string "(This (is an) (s expression))";;